nike-tombasov/GBgitlessons/GitManual.md

 # NEW - lection 3 - GitHub.com

-`git clone https:\\LINK_ADDRES` - dublicate remote reposite to local
+`git clone https:\\LINK_ADDRES` - dublicate remote reposite to local machine

 `git pull` - download and merge all changes from remote reposite

-`git push` - upload and merge all changeas from local to remote reposite (auth can be requested)
+`git push` - upload and merge all changeas from local machine to remote reposite (auth can be requested)

 ## Creating and working with remote reposites
 1. **Create** *Github.com* account